bencline1/Allpix_GaAs/doc/usermanual/objects.md

 (either because it is not available or not fetched) a `MissingReferenceException` will be thrown.

-A MCTrack which originated from another MCTrack is linked via a reference to this track, this way the track hierarchy can be obtained.
+A `MCTrack` which originated from another `MCTrack` is linked via a reference to this track, this way the track hierarchy can be obtained.
-Every MCParticle is linked to the MCTrack it is associated with.
-A MCParticle can furthermore be linked to another MCParticle on the same detector.
-This will be the case if there are MCParticles from a primary (parent) and secondary (child) track on one detector.
-The corresponding child MCParticles will then carry a reference to the parent MCParticle.
+Every `MCParticle` is linked to the `MCTrack` it is associated with.
+A `MCParticle` can furthermore be linked to another `MCParticle` on the same detector.
+This will be the case if there are `MCParticles` from a primary (parent) and secondary (child) track on one detector.
+The corresponding child `MCParticles` will then carry a reference to the parent `MCParticle`.

 [^16]:Rene Brun and Fons Rademakers.
 ROOT User’s Guide.
 Trees. url: [https://root.cern.ch/root/htmldoc/guides/users-guide/Trees.html](https://root.cern.ch/root/htmldoc/guides/users-guide/Trees.html).
 [^17]:Rene Brun and Fons Rademakers.
 ROOT User’s Guide.
 Input/Output. url: [https://root.cern.ch/root/htmldoc/guides/users-guide/InputOutput.html](https://root.cern.ch/root/htmldoc/guides/users-guide/InputOutput.html).